 If you want to launch a subscription box on Shopify, keep in mind that a high churn rate is one of the most significant challenges for your business.
 However, although nobody wants customers to leave, it can help you learn from your mistakes and improve your strategy.
 So it’s worth carefully tracking and analyzing churn.
 Thus, you can make proper conclusions and enhance your approach to retaining customers.

 Read also: Affiliate Marketing for a Shopify Store

-How to Create Your Own Subscription Box on Shopify
+How to Create Your Own Subscription Box Business on Shopify

 Supposing you’re about to start a subscription box on Shopify and wondering how to build a subscription box business.
 So what should you start with?
 And are there any challenging technical aspects of this process you need to handle?

 Let’s make it clear.
 Here’s a step-by-step guide on how to do a subscription box on Shopify.

 1. Choose the Right Subscription Model

 Before starting a subscription box business, you should decide which subscription model suits your business best.
 Unfortunately, there’s no one-size-fits-all solution.
 So depending on whether you’re selling clothing, food, cosmetics, toys, or books, the right approach may vary.
 Remember that each model has its specifics and potential drawbacks mentioned above.